 As said before, not everyone qualifies for a workation.
 Here are a few boxes you need to tick:

-- You need to be flexible enough to get along in a different working environment and to integrate in a new culture quickly.
+- You need to be flexible enough to get along in a different working environment and to integrate into a new culture quickly.

-- You need to be able to live with only little luggage as you obviously can’t bring you entire household with you.
+- You need to be able to live with only a little luggage as you obviously can’t bring your entire household with you.

 - You need to be a good communicator because all of your work conversations will have to be done online which can be harder.